harsha-yuvaraj/Data-Compression-and-Decompression-Tool/README.md

 Upon compression, the tool creates a newly generated directory with a random name at the same location as the original file.
 The compressed file, marked with a ".huff" extension, is placed within this directory.
 Only files with this extension can undergo decompression.
 This systematic approach ensures both efficient file management and reliable compression and decompression processes.

-For user convenience, we additionally designed a simple Graphical User Interface (GUI) built with Tkinter for Huffcompress.
+For user convenience, we additionally designed a Graphical User Interface (GUI) built with Tkinter for Huffcompress.
 </p>

 ## Future Releases